 - Emergency Depressurizing serves as a driving force to remove reactants immediately from the reactor and make it safe from thermal runaway.

 - Fire or heavy leakage in the unit requires manual actuation of the depressuring system.

 - When feed gas flow stops to the reactor circuit of the hydrocracking unit, it is automatically actuated.

-- If catalyst bed temperatures can not be brought under control or when the temperature runaway or excursion is observed on the catalyst, 5~15 oC /minute temperature rise or it goes 28 oC above normal operating temperature.
+- If catalyst bed temperatures can not be brought under control or when the temperature runaway or excursion is observed on the catalyst, 5~15 oC /minute temperature rises or it goes 28 oC above normal operating temperature.

-- Power failure or sudden suspension of feeds will result in high temperature and pressure rise across the hydrotreating reactor because the reactions remain to continue on catalyst but the heat removal process is paused.
+- Power failure or sudden suspension of feeds will result in high temperature and pressure rise across the hydrotreating reactor because the reactions remain to continue on the catalyst but the heat removal process is paused.

 - Instantaneous pressure hikes in the hydroprocessing unit, while the pressure safety valves are not able to handle the vapor or liquid load in a short time.

 Design Considerations of Emergency Depressurization System